pivotal/workstation-setup/README.md

 # This will only install the default items
 ./setup.sh

-# This will only install the latest Java and Docker
+# This will install the latest Java and Docker
 ./setup.sh java docker
 ```